Ülle Toming

-Ülle Toming (born 16 February 1955 in Tallinn) is an Estonian dancer, actress, singer and dance pedagogue.
+Ülle Toming (born 16 February 1955) is an Estonian dancer, actress, singer and dance pedagogue.

+Toming was born in Tallinn.
 In 1973 she graduated from Tallinn Choreographic School.
 In 1983 she graduated from Tallinn Pedagogical Institute with a degree in cultural education and in 1999 received her master's in cultural history in 1999.
 Toming has worked as a lecturer at Tallinn University since 1983, and was a dance teacher at the Tallinn Ballet School from 1989 until 1999.

 1973–1992 she worked at bar-varieties Tallinn and Viru Folk-show.
 She has also played in several films.
 Toming was married to actor Jüri Krjukov from 1990 until his death in 1997.